llm-edge/hal-9100/README.md

 <details>
 <summary>What's the difference with LangChain?</summary>
-1. LangChain is spread across proprietary LLM and open source, among many thousands things they are spread on.
-HAL-9100 is focused on the Software 3.0 for the edge
+1. LangChain spans proprietary LLM and open source, among the thousands of things it spans.
+HAL-9100 laser focuses on Software 3.0 for the edge.

 2. You can write AI products in 50 lines of code instead of 5000 and having to learn a whole new abstraction
 </details>